-Now if you thought streamlined page templates were cool then you need to see the streamlined product templates that Kajabi has premade and ready for you.
+Now if you thought streamlined page templates were cool, you need to see the streamlined product templates that Kajabi has premade and ready for you.

-- Want to set up you membership site in minutes, Kajabi does it.
+- Want to set up your membership site in minutes?
+Kajabi does it.

-None of the other platforms out there do this and it simplifies everything so you don’t have to spend countless hours doing design work.
+None of the other platforms do this, and it simplifies everything, so you don’t have to spend countless hours doing design work.

-However, one big downside with Kajabi that kept me away from it for so long was the fact that you could only create 3 products with the basic plan, 10 with the growth plan, and 20 with the pro plan.
+However, one big downside with Kajabi that kept me away from it for so long was that you could only create three products with the basic plan, 10 with the growth plan, and 20 with the pro plan.

-When I thought about it though how many products am I really going to create.
+When I thought about it, how many products would I create?
 Probably not as many as you think.

-To get started all you have to do is click generate and start filling in the template.
+To get started, click generate and start filling in the template.
 It’s that simple.
-This feature alone makes it worth it to try out a 14 day free trial of Kajabi.
+This feature makes it worth trying out a 14-day free trial of Kajabi.

-The reason you want to do this is that your prospect has already put in their credit card info and at this point makes it really easy to ask for the additional sale versus asking for it later.
+You want to do this because your prospect has already put in their credit card info, and at this point makes it easy to ask for the additional sale versus asking for it later.

 9. Cart Abandonment

-Cart abandonment is where someone leaves your page and they have your product in their shopping cart but for some reason they didn’t buy.
+Cart abandonment is when someone leaves your page and they have your product in their shopping cart, but for some reason, they didn’t buy it.

-For example, if you’re about to make a purchase and your phone rings and you forget all about your order.
+For example, if you’re about to make a purchase and your phone rings, you forget about your order.
 This happens to me all the time.

 Kajabi makes this easy to solve because they have this feature included to help remind your customer that your product is still here and waiting for you to complete the purchase.

-When you select cart abandonment you can send an email anywhere from 1 hour to 24 hours later or even customize it to your needs.
+When you select cart abandonment, you can email anywhere from 1 hour to 24 hours later or customize it to your needs.

-This one little feature alone will help bring in those extra sales that you might have never gotten.
+This little feature alone will help bring in those extra sales you might have never gotten.

 10. Kajabi Basic Automations

-Next is marketing automations.
-Think of this as an If This Than That feature that allows you to send emails to your list if they do a certain thing.
+Next is marketing automation.
+Think of this as an If This Than That feature that allows you to send emails to your list if they do a sure thing.

-The only downside to this is if you want access to the advanced automation then you will have to upgrade to be a Growth Member to get access.
-Since I’m in the basic plan I don’t have access to this feature.
+The only downside is that if you want access to the advanced automation, you will have to upgrade to be a Growth Member.
+Since I’m on the basic plan, I can’t access this feature.

-However, you can get access to the basic automation by clicking on the offer, then click on your product, and then scroll down to automation.
+However, you can access the basic automation by clicking on the offer, clicking on your product, and then scrolling down to automation.

-Then you will have access to some basic automations.
+Then you will have access to some basic automation.

-This will allow you to do things like tag, add events, direct them to an email sequence, and a whole lot more.
+This will allow you to tag, add events, direct them to an email sequence, and more.

 11. After Purchase Features

-Now once you make a sale you might be wondering what happens next?
+Once you make a sale, you might wonder what happens next.
 That’s where the After Purchase Features come in handy.

 These tools allow you to…

-You can do all or none of them, it’s up to you.
-This makes the whole process way simpler.
-If you don’t want to offer something just uncheck the box and you’re ready to go.
+You can do all or none of them.
+It’s up to you.
+This makes the whole process way more straightforward.
+If you don’t want to offer something, uncheck the box, and you’re ready to go.